 While it isn’t the cheapest bluetooth speaker out there, the Bose Soundlink Revolve comes with all the performance and durability you may need.
 You get Bluetooth 4.0 for connectivity along with NFC which even allows you to pair up with another speaker for greater sound.
 A 360-degree sound technology along with a pretty great battery life will provide you with sound loud enough to reach across the room.
 And paired with the fact that it comes with a solid build and easy to use controls, may just make it one of the best bluetooth speakers you can get right now, despite the slightly expensive price.
 If you can’t afford this speaker, take a look at our HMDX Jam review instead.

 Filling up the room with music that is both loud and clear, the Bose Soundlink Revolve is among one of the most compact and capable wireless bluetooth speakers out there.
 If you want a slightly larger speaker, read our Altec Lansing inMotion Air imw725 review instead.
 You get everything ranging from good connectivity with bluetooth 4.0, a 360-degree true sound that covers the entirety of a room, a durable body as well as a number of easy to use controls packed with a long battery life.
 And, with all of that as well as a NFC connectivity option for easy connection, the Bose Soundlink Revolve is a great bluetooth speaker worth getting.
+If you want something with a bit nicer aesthetics, you should also read our review of how Harmon Kardon updates SoundStick speakers with wireless everything.

 Many of us are looking for a compact, portable bluetooth speaker that also has a party mode performance, reaching out with audio across an entire room.
 And now with the Bose Soundlink Revolve Bluetooth Speakers you get all of that and a whole lot more thanks to the amazing bluetooth speakers and the ever so great 360-degree sound technology.
 While the Bluetooth 4.0 limits the range from your device to just 30 feet, the sound which can be pretty great from the middle of the room, also provides you with a good bit of bass when placed against a wall.
 Apart from that, the Revolve Speakers also comes with dual passive radiators on it’s side which fill out the low end of sounds whilst the transducer handles the Mid and Treble sounds with the help of a deflector plate.
 And so with that, the true 360-degree sound driver configuration and an excellent sonic performance the Bose Soundlink Revolve offers you an excellent sound quality from a speaker of this size.
+And for your laptop, why not also take a glimpse of our review on how Logitech’s portable laptop speakers boost your audio.

 Moving onto the connectivity of the device, you get the Bose Connect App support which means you can use it to easily pair to the device and even pair up the Speaker with other Soundlink speakers like the Bose SoundLink Color II.
 This will make sure that the audio reaches across a wider expanse of a room that too in complete sync.
 The Bose Soundlink Revolve even offers an NFC connection capability which makes it much easier for you to connect to devices.